-Cell death researchers identify new Achilles heel in acute myeloid leukemiaJanuary 17th, 2012 in Genetics /
+Cell death researchers identify new Achilles heel in acute myeloid leukemiaJanuary 17, 2012 in Medicine & Health / Genetics

 Melbourne researchers have discovered that acute myeloid leukaemia (AML), an aggressive blood cancer with poor prognosis, may be susceptible to medications that target a protein called Mcl-1.

 The research team at the institute was led by Dr Stefan Glaser, from the institute's Cancer and Haematology division, and Professor Andreas Strasser, joint head of the institute's Molecular Genetics of Cancer Division, working in collaboration with scientists from the Australian Centre for Blood Diseases and St. Vincent's Institute of Medical Research in Melbourne, as well as Austrian and American researchers.
 The research is published in this week's edition of the journal Genes & Development.